Freeform Theory

 \[Q = \sum_{i=1}^{n_c} Q_i\]

-Based upon this approximation to the partition function, we calculate conformer free energies: the free energy required to select a particular conformation from the unbound ensemble of all conformers equilibrating in aqueous solution.
-Strictly speaking, this is a Helmholtz free energy, not a Gibb’s free energy, because we are neglecting the differential PV (Pressure*Volume) contribution between conformers, but this should be negligible.
+Based upon this approximation of the partition function, we calculate conformer free energies: the free energy required to select a particular conformation from the unbound ensemble of all conformers equilibrating in aqueous solution.
+Strictly speaking, this is a Helmholtz free energy, not a Gibb’s free energy, because we are neglecting the differential PV (pressure*volume) contribution between conformers, but this should be negligible.
 Based on the above conformer and ensemble partition functions, the conformer free energy for any conformer is calculated straightforwardly as:

-\[\Delta A_i = -RT ( \ln Q_i - \ln Q )\]
+\[\Delta A_i = -RT ( \ln Q_i - \ln Q ).\]

-Tracking conformers
+Tracking Conformers

 Often we are interested in one or more particular conformers, such as a known or hypothetical bound conformer of a ligand (the “bioactive” conformer), or perhaps a number of top-scoring poses from a docking run.
-One of freeform’s main purposes is to estimate the free energy cost of selecting such conformers out of the unbound ensemble, a quantity we will refer to as the Global Strain Energy. freeform tracks these conformers using the freeform -track flag, followed by the filename containing the input conformer(s) for which ligand strain energies are desired.
+One of Freeform’s main purposes is to estimate the free energy cost of selecting such conformers out of the unbound ensemble, a quantity we will refer to as the Global Strain Energy.
+Freeform tracks these conformers using the freeform -track flag, followed by the filename containing the input conformers for which ligand strain energies are desired.
 Note that this is distinct from the input file specified with the -in flag, which specifies the molecule from which to construct the unbound ensemble.
 All conformers in the file specified after the freeform -track flag will be tracked by freeform, and the user will get a direct readout of the energy required to select that particular conformation out of the aqueous ensemble.
-The figure The components of Local and Global Strain Energies shows how the various components of Local and Global Strain energies are calculated.
+Figure 3 shows how the various components of Local and Global Strain Energies are calculated.

 The components of Local and Global Strain Energies

-The term “Solvation energy” is defined here as the standard free energy of transferring a compound from the gaseous phase into dilute aqueous solution, \(\Delta G_{solv}^{0}\).
+The term “solvation energy” is defined here as the standard free energy of transferring a compound from the gaseous phase into dilute aqueous solution, \(\Delta G_{solv}^{0}\).

 ../../_images/solvation-solubility.png

-\[\Delta G_s = \sum_{i}^{n}[(V_{i,s}-V_{i,v})q_i+S_i]\]
+\[\Delta G_s = \sum_{i}^{n}[(V_{i,s}-V_{i,v})q_i+S_i],\]

 Counterintuitive group contributions to solvation energies